 Thompson was a better politician than he was a governor because his were a politician’s virtues.
 He was a mediator and a broker who led from the rear, where it was safer.
 Likable himself, he genuinely liked people and knew what they liked and he gave it to them.
 A candidate needs a dog, so he got a dog; a candidate needs family, so he got a family.
 Just folks go to the fair, so he went to the fair; the glee with which he slid down the state fair’s giant slide on a gunnysack was genuine, and just folks loved him for it.

 His zest for campaigning was legendary.
-He was endlessly fascinated by Illinois’s many tribes.
-He mimicked their ways and their speech while he was with them.
+He was endlessly fascinated by Illinois’s many tribes and mimicked their ways and their speech while he was with them.
 This was not affectation or pandering, or at least not only affectation and pandering.
-He lusted to be part of every crowd, not merely be among it, and fell naturally into the cadences and intonation of his hosts.
+He lusted to be a part of every crowd, not merely to be among it, and fell naturally into the cadences and intonation of his hosts.
 At a black church he felt the spirit; at the county fair, he went down home.
-He was, with Frank Lowden and Henry Horner, that rarest of Illinois governor, a Chicagoan popular with Downstaters.
+Largely because of this, he was, with Frank Lowden and Henry Horner, that rarest of Illinois governor, a Chicagoan popular with Downstaters.

 Thompson was praised by the people who worked for him.
 Reporters loved him too, even though they knew they were being played, praising him for his “accessibility”—meaning his skill at flattering journalists in return for positive coverage.
 His vanities were small and harmless, although his complaints about what he saw as the poor pay and perks offered governors were the least attractive thing about him.
 (See my 1981 IT column, Hard Times: Big Jim Thompson lives large at our expense.)